SCHOLARSHIP PAYMENT INFORMATION

 DO NOT CHANGE BANK PROFILE INFORMATION!
 If you already have Zelle through your bank and it only uses a telephone number, please contact the Gilman Program for further instructions.
 Some banks place a 30-day hold on your account when updating profile information, so refrain from making updates before you know the impact.

-- Confirm that the email on your bank and Zelle profiles matches what you indicated in your Gilman application or in the Payment Information tab.
-Do not register using only a telephone number as Gilman sends the money through email verification.
+- Confirm that the email connected to your bank account and Zelle profile matches what you indicated in your Gilman account.
+Do not register using only a telephone number as Gilman sends the money through email.

-- Verify the set-up of your Zelle account.
-You will receive a verification email notification with a vertification code required to complete the registration.
+- Verify the setup of your Zelle account.
+You will receive a verification email notification with a code to complete the registration.

-- Receive email confirmation of successful Zelle set-up and registration.
-If you do not receive this email notifications, there may have been an issue preventing you from successful registering
+- Receive email confirmation of successful Zelle setup and registration.
+If you do not receive this email notification, there may have been an issue preventing you from successfully registering.

-- Upon approval of your documentation (and after your funds disbursement date indicated in your notification letter), the Gilman Program requests funds to be sent to you
+- Upon approval of your documentation, the Gilman Program requests funds to be sent to you.

 - Receive Bank of America email (firstname.lastname@example.org) alerting you that funds have been sent.
 You do not need to click the “accept transfer” button, as this message is just a notification.